lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 #5)      The author also should revise the English of the text.
 #The bibliographic references are a Chaos!
 The same reference appears in the text in different formats (e.g. Borda-de-Água (2012) and the same correctly as Borda-de-Água et al. (2012).
 All the bibliographic references should be revised for consistency both in main text and List of Bibliography.
 #6)      In the reference list for some strange reason all appear with "et al." in the end.
 I think that the author should learn to use the tools in Latex (see http://jabref.sourceforge.net/; http://en.wikibooks.org/wiki/LaTeX/Bibliography_Management
-For instance the reference below is a book Chapter:
+#For instance the reference below is a book Chapter:
-Borda-de-Água, L., Hubbell, S.P. & He, F.et al. (2007).
+#Borda-de-Água, L., Hubbell, S.P. & He, F.et al. (2007).
 Scaling biodiversity under neutrality.
 Scaling 3 biodiversity, 347–375
-and should be more correctly:
+#and should be more correctly:
-Borda-de-Água, L., Hubbell, S. P., & He, F. (2007).
-Scaling biodiversity under neutrality.
-In: Storch, D., Marquet, P. A., & Brown.
+#Borda-de-Água, L., Hubbell, S. P., & He, F. (2007).
+Scaling biodiversity under neutrality. #In: Storch, D., Marquet, P. A., & Brown.
 J. H. (eds), Scaling biodiversity.
 Cambridge University Press, Cambridge, 347-375

-- the references were corrected and the english
+- the references were corrected and the ms was read by a native

  My best regards to the author,